 Mr. Watson has spent more than a year replicating the instrument in question, painstakingly re-creating its unique attributes in hopes of bringing the past to life.
 When he is finished, both the replica and the original will return from Williamsburg to their home at Mount Vernon.
 Mr. Watson is not only creating this reproduction because of this harpsichord’s unique place in the history of music, but also because of its unique place in the history of the United States of America.
 The original will be preserved for future generations in a climate-controlled space, while the replica will be shared with the public inside the Washington family home.

 It is a lesser-known fact that George Washington was a great lover of music.
-Though he himself did not play or sing, our first President is quoted as saying “Nothing is more agreeable, and ornamental, than good music.”
-He was, in short, a fan of music.
+Though he did not play or sing, our first President is quoted as saying, “Nothing is more agreeable, and ornamental, than good music.”
 Washington was known to attend the opera as well as concerts and other musical events, and was pleased to have his own home filled with music when possible.
 Nowhere was this more evident than in the harpsichord he imported from England for his step-granddaughter Nelly to play.

 Nelly was the primary player of the instrument for the Washington family.
-An important part of her education, she learned it alongside her other studies which ranged from English and French to embroidery and painting, to dance and music.
-Nelly’s training mirrored that of many young women of the period who were expected to be well cultured.
+Playing the harpsichord was an important part of her education, along with studying English, French, embroidery, painting, dance, and music.
+Nelly’s training mirrored that of many young women of the period who were expected to be well-cultured.

 The harpsichord itself was also of historical significance independent of its famous owner.
 The instrument was constructed during a time when both pianos and harpsichords were used in the home – the harpsichord was quite refined, and the piano was growing in popularity as the turn of the 19th century approached.
 As a result, the harpsichord Washington purchased had elements of a high-end harpsichord coupled with features that were distinctly pianistic.